The newest Recurve or Horsebow designed by Fairbow.

 Some archers like the dead-stop of string bridges and a slightly lower brace height, others like a bow without bridges and a slightly higher brace height.
 For that reason, we supply the Khampa without the string bridges attached, but they are included in the box with a description of how to fit them if you so desire.

-The nocks of the Khampa are re-enforced with two slivers of horn making them fit for modern strings.
-As can be expected from a Fairbow product, the Khampa has been made with Top quality fiberglass over Stabil core (faux carbon) and Supercore bamboo.
+The nocks of the Khampa are reinforced with two slivers of horn making them fit for modern strings.
+As can be expected from a Fairbow product, the Khampa has been made with Top quality fiberglass over Stabil core (THE carbon alternative) and Supercore bamboo.
 The siya's and the riser are glued in between the cores.

 These bows are shipped to you with a large looped flemish Fastflight bowstring and a bow bag.